nuthanc/react/streams/client/README.md

 * Diagram 24-routes:
 * For different components related to streams, create streams folder within components
     * Create 5 files for CRUD and show

+### Wiring Up Routes
+* In App.js, import the different streams
+* Add Route in BrowserRouter